nmarsollier/viaduct/docs/content/docs/getting_started/starwars/mutations/_index.md

 - Handles cascading relationship cleanup.
 - Maintains data integrity during deletion.

+## Using request context

+Operations often need access to request-specific data like authentication, authorization, or tenant information.
+While this example focuses on mutations, **request context is available to all operations** — queries, mutations, and subscriptions may all use request context as needed.

+Viaduct fully supports request context management through your framework's dependency injection.
+For detailed information on different approaches and best practices, see the [Request Context](../requestcontext) documentation.

 ## Mutation best practices

 1. **Use input types:** structure mutation arguments with dedicated input types for validation and clarity.